ronjj/GetMeHome/README.md

 # **GetMeHome**

-GetMeHome aggregates trip information across MegaBus, FlixBus, and OurBus.
-I was motivated to create this package after booking trips to travel from Ithaca, NY to New York City.
-To make the process easier I developed GetMeHome.
+To make it easier to get home on school breaks, I developed GetMeHome, a fullstack iOS project that aggregates trip information across MegaBus, FlixBus, and OurBus.
+Users enter in a travel date, departure city, and destination city and are returned a list of trips from each service sorted in increasing order of price.

 - V1 was built in a few days during my Thanksgiving break.
 Plan to expand locations, backend routes, and add a more robust front end in the future.